fperearodriguez/service-mesh-workshop/labs/README.md

 # Service Mesh Workshop

-This README contains the instructions for the Service Mesh Workshop for the Iberia Customer Success Meeting.
-If you are participating live, please refer to the facilitators for instructions on how to use the cluster that is going to be provided.
+This README contains the instructions for the Red Hat OpenShift Service Mesh Workshop.
 If you are doing this on your own, kindly follow the prerequisites and go to the `config` folder before starting this workshop.

 - [Prerequisites](#prerequisites)
 - [Download the workshop files](#download-the-workshop-files)